zbw/pm20_web/category/ware/i/143122/about.en.md

-## Commodities/wares archives
+## Commodities/wares archives folders

-In total 32 folders, 125 documents - folders complete.
+In total 32 folders, 125 documents - folders complete until 1949.

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._